SavinaRoja/SavinaRoja.github.io/_posts/2015-02-04-piping-frames-from-pymol-to-libav.md

 This basically just recapitulated our previous encoding workflow in a piped form.
 One thing to be aware of is that whenever the pipe is closed, `avconv` will receive that indication and stop reading the pipe.
-So if for instance we wanted to loop our video twice with this workflow, this:
+So if for instance we wanted to loop our video twice with this workflow, this would do so:

 {% highlight bash %}
 cat *.png *.png > my_pipe
 {% endhighlight %}

-would do so while this:
+while this would only yield one loop:

 {% highlight bash %}
 cat *.png > my_pipe; cat *.png > my_pipe
 {% endhighlight %}

-would only yield one loop.

 Here's one last iteration on the script, adapting it for use with pipes.
 Prior to the script's execution, `avconv` must be set to